SUPER SWEET SUDAN (SSS)Back to Technical Insights

 Frosted SSS can be toxic.
 Always spray out SSS crops before autumn frosts and/or regrassing.

 Any crop that grows rapidly has the potential to accumulate nitrates.
 Nitrate levels are higher in rapidly growing SSS crops that have been planted in high fertility paddocks.
 Nitrate levels also rise in crops that have been drought stressed or frosted.
-SSS should be sampled and analysed before grazing/cutting if nitrate build-up is suspected.
+SSS should be sampled and analysed before grazing or cutting.
 If you suspect nitrate poisoning, contact your veterinarian immediately.

 Sudan x sudan grass hybrids have lower levels of prussic acid than forage sorghum or forage sorghum x sudan grass hybrids.
 Prussic acid poisoning is rare in New Zealand.
 Sudan grass is always low in sulphur and feeding sulphur will reduce the risk of prussic acid problems.
 Aim for a dietary sulphur level of 0.2%.
 Supplementation of sulphur is recommended if the pasture sulphur is low (less than 0.25%) and/or you are feeding more than 50% of the diet as SSS To supplement sulphur feed 40 grams of either zinc sulphate or magnesium sulphate per cow per day.